ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 For this activity we will be following Miriam Posner's Gephi tutorial.

 We will be using a data set that comes pre-loaded in most Gephi installations.
-If you do not see this file, please [download it here](https://github.com/ubc-library-rc/gephi-palladio/blob/master/miserables_result%202.gexf).
+If you do not see this file, please <a href="/gephi-palladio/les-mis.gexf" download>download it here</a>.

  - _Les Miserables: coappearance weighted network of characters in the novel Les Miserables_.
 D. E. Knuth, The Stanford GraphBase: A Platform for Combinatorial Computing, Addison-Wesley, Reading, MA (1993).